vriesm060/react-native-course/README.md

 Create the store using `createStore(rootReducer, middleware)`.

-Use the store as a `<Provider></Provider>` component, wrapper the App.
+Use the store as a `<Provider></Provider>` component, wrapping the App.

-### Setting up reducers
+## Setting up reducers

-Reducers are JS functions that take two parameters: state and actions.
+Reducers are JS functions that take two parameters, state and actions.

 ```
 const initialState = {